nandi-abhishek/CarND-MPC-Project/README.md

 - Square sum of the difference actuators to penalize a lot of actuator's actions.
 It could be found [here](./src/MPC.cpp#L58).
 - Square sum of the difference between two consecutive actuator values to penalize sharp changes.
 It could be found [here](./src/MPC.cpp#L65).

 How much weight each of these factors had were tuned manually to obtain a successful track ride without leaving the road.
+I tried with 1000 as the mutiplication factor for 'cte' and 'epsi'.
+But car was going off the track with these values so I increases the weightage for them.
+The other parameter that helped a lot is tuning of the change of actuators.
+Increasing the value made the car trajectory smoother.

 ### Timestep Length and Elapsed Duration (N & dt)**:
-    *Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
-Additionally the student details the previous values tried.*

 The values chosen for N and dt are 10 and 0.1, respectively.
-This was at the suggestion of Udacity's provided office hours for the project.
-These values mean that the optimizer is considering a one-second duration in which to determine a corrective trajectory.
-Adjusting either N or dt (even by small amounts) often produced erratic behavior.
-So, finally settled on the values 10 and 0.1 .
+The values are obtained from Udacity's video lecture on the project.
+We learnt how changing the values would effect the behavior in the course and also in that video.
+A smaller dt values means we are recalculating the position of the car frequently with higher resolution.

+As far as N is concerned if we increase N then it becomes difficult for solver to fit a solution.
+This would become computationally expensive.
+I have tried increasing N to 20 and 25 but even car was not able to complete a full lap with these values at reference speed 100.

+After keeping N to 10 I started adjusting dt.
+I was able to achieve speed of 93 mph with dt set to 0.08.
+But the car was slightly going into the red curb so, finally settled on the values 10 and 0.1 and achieved max spped of 91 mph.

 ### Polynomial Fitting and MPC Preprocessing**:
-    *A polynomial is fitted to waypoints.
-If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.*

-The waypoints are preprocessed by transforming them to the vehicle's perspective (see main.cpp lines 101-106).
-This simplifies the process to fit a polynomial to the waypoints because the vehicle's x and y coordinates are now at the origin (0, 0) and the orientation angle is also zero.
+The simulator gives MPC few waypoints but they are in MAP co-ordinate to I have used simple co-ordinate transformation (see main.cpp lines 101-106) to change them to vehicle's perspective.
+This simplifies fitting a polynomial because the vehicle's x and y coordinates are now at the origin (0, 0) and the orientation angle is also zero.
+This was also suggested in the official video for the project.

 ### Model Predictive Control with Latency**:
-    *The student implements Model Predictive Control that handles a 100 millisecond latency.
-Student provides details on how they deal with latency.*

-To handle actuator latency, the state values are calculated using the model and the delay interval(100 ms).
-These values are used instead of the initial one.
+The other key trick is to handle actuator latency.
+So, instead of setting the state values to the simulator data, I have added a delay interval of (100 ms) and calculated future state based on the model equation.
+Then I have obtained the new state which is sent to solver.
 The code implementing that could be found at [./src/main.cpp](./src/main.cpp#L127) from line 127 to line 137.

 ## Dependencies